RichardValerosoUniverse/World-at-35/README.md

 16. Philippine peso
 17. Cremation death penalty alive version in the Philippines
 18. American Express
+19. Brave Software
-19. Japan Credit Bureau
+20. Japan Credit Bureau
-20. Twitter/X
+21. Twitter/X
-21. Davao City Mental Hospital Corporation (previously Davao Mental Hospital)
+22. Davao City Mental Hospital Corporation (previously Davao Mental Hospital)

 Again, it is what it is nevertheless.